 Adapted from Chef Julie Yoon

 Duk Mandu Guk (Korean Rice Cake and Dumpling Soup)

-- 12 cups water
+- 12 cups (2.8 liters) water

-- 8 cloves garlic peeled and smashed
+- 6 cloves garlic peeled and left whole

-- 3 green onions white and light green parts (reserve dark green for topping soup)
+- 4 green onions white and light green parts (reserve dark green for topping soup)

-- Salt and pepper to taste
+- Salt and freshly ground black pepper to taste

-- 3 eggs divided
+- 4 large eggs divided

 - 1 clove garlic minced

 - 1 teaspoon sesame oil